mfontanini/presenterm/docs/src/guides/themes.md

 ## Themes

 Themes are defined in the form of yaml files.
-A few built-in themes are defined in the [themes](/themes) directory, but others can be created and referenced directly in every presentation.
+A few built-in themes are defined in the [themes][builtin-themes] directory, but others can be created and referenced directly in every presentation.

 ### Setting themes